moneroexamples/openmonero/README.md

 # Open Monero - a fully open sourced implementation of MyMonero

 In this example [restbed](https://github.com/Corvusoft/restbed/) is used to provide Monero related JSON REST service.
-For this purpose, a service called Open Monero was developed.
+To demonstrate this, a service called Open Monero was developed.